Brian Whittle: Member of the Scottish Parliament

-Whittle stood again in Kilmarnock and Irvine Valley at the 2021 Scottish Parliament election, where he took third place with 8,295 votes (20.4%).He was returned on the regional list.
+Whittle stood again in Kilmarnock and Irvine Valley at the 2021 Scottish Parliament election, where he took third place with 8,295 votes (20.4%).
+He was returned on the regional list.

+In the 2026 Scottish Parliament election, he will stand in East Kilbride and be 5th candidate of the Scottish Conservatives for South Scotland.

 Controversy

 Whittle sparked a row over the two-child cap on tax credits by claiming “there is no such thing as a rape clause”, claiming it was impossible to debate the controversial welfare reform as “the term rape clause is an invention to beat the Tories with”.
 The remarks were widely condemned and described as “skin-crawling” by other parties.